Threat Intelligence

 The Conti ransomware gang made an estimated $180 million from businesses around the world in 2021.
 But when it backed the Russian invasion of Ukraine, an associate exposed some 60,000 of the group’s chat messages.

 The result was a treasure trove of information that gave us a peek into the secret lives of the Conti gang and other ransomware groups.
-It makes essential reading for anyone in cybersecurity, revealing everything from tactics and structure to salaries – as well as work grumbles and water-cooler gossip.
+It remains essential reading for anyone in cybersecurity, revealing everything from tactics and structure to salaries — as well as work grumbles and water-cooler gossip.

-How ransomware and RaaS work
+How Ransomware and RaaS Work

 Ransomware is malware that encrypts data on the system it infects.
 Ransomware gangs then demand a ransom for the decryption key.
 They may also demand payment for not releasing the data to the public — a strategy known as extortionware.
 Conti commonly spreads its malware via a phishing email which carries a Google Drive malware link.